code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

   any base type (and classes which define a `>` type relation), but may not work on a GPU.
 - For floating-point values of type `cs_real_t`, code_saturne defines
-  `cs_math_fmax` which is prefered as it avoids the side effects of macros and will work on a GPU.
+  `cs_math_fmax` which is preferred as it avoids the side effects of macros and will work on a GPU.

 Two macros of special importance are: